Katana Development Starter Kit¶

 Prerequisites¶

-Then, make sure you have the following tools installed:
+Make sure you have the following tools installed:

 - Bun - A fast JavaScript runtime and package manager